Nike-Inc/Willow/README.md

 `Willow` doesn't have any hard limits on the total number of `Formatter` objects that can be applied to a single log level.
 Just keep in mind that performance is key.

-> The default `ConsoleWriter` will execute the formatters in the same order they were added into the `Dictionary`.
-In the previous example, Willow would log a much different message if the `ColorFormatter` came before the `DefaultFormatter`.
+> The default `ConsoleWriter` will execute the formatters in the same order they were added into the `Array`.
+In the previous example, Willow would log a much different message if the `ColorFormatter` came before the `TimestampFormatter`.

 ### Custom Writers